bschaithra14-arch/Forest_carbon_estimation_gee/README.md

-This repository contains all scripts and sample outputs for forest carbon estimation projects.
+This repository contains all scripts and sample outputs for forest carbon estimation and pan sharpening projects.
 Code is fully reproducible in Google Earth Engine